 (b.
 Mexico City, Mexico) is an artist who works at the intersection of painting, drawing, video and sound.
 Her practice is studio based research centered on the problematising of mass media generated images.
 Focusing on those produced to depict conflict situations of a sociopolitical nature.
 In order to question forms of representation and the construction of false or biased narratives.
 In her research Ludmila looks for the possibility of different and multiple readings.
 Articulated through as diverse views and experiences as there are viewers.

-Ludmila received a BVA in which she specialised in painting from Universidad Nacional Autónoma de México and holds an MA in Digital Design.
+Ludmila received a BFA in which she specialised in painting from Universidad Nacional Autónoma de México and holds an MA in Digital Design from University Of Canberra, Australia.
 Her work has been exhibited in several solo and group shows in Mexico, Brazil, Spain, Australia and Singapore.
 She was the Second Prize recipient in the XVIII Ibiza Biennale -Ibizagrafic'- with the project dfm e.p.(Spain).
 She has been awarded with the International Residency grant by FONCA (National Fund for Culture & Arts.
 Mexico) and spent three months at INSTINC Artspace in Singapore.
 Ludmila has exhibited in and had work commissioned by the Diego Rivera Anahucalli Museum (Mexico City).
 In 2014 she took part in the -The Great Collaboration- project in Singapore along with ten other artists.
 In the same year Ludmila was also named in The 200 top expressions of Mexican Art initiative and catalogue and had work selected for the National Landscape Biennale (Mexico).